What is the "Z-100 LifeLine"?

 This newsletter is strictly independent and has no connection with what remains of Zenith Data Systems or Heath Company.
 To my knowledge, it is the sole surviving newsletter for ANY Heath or Zenith Computer System!

 Nearly every issue contains inserts meant for installation in the User's Manual, Technical Manual, or Software/Hardware Manuals.
 Information in past issues have information on Repair, Maintenance, Hardware Modifications or Additions, Software Problems and Fixes, MS-DOS and Computer Upgrades, and Support Services.
+More recent inserts deal with other topics that I feel you may find interesting or helpful.

 For Sale / Wanted Column